justinpombrio/synless/readme.md

    a line and column, and you can insert or delete a character at any position.

+This has advantages and disadvantages.

+### Advantages of Text

+Essentially all of the advantages of text stem from the fact that it is, as Doug McIlroy says, a "universal interface".

-This has a clear advantage: it lets you edit a document even if your editor has no idea what it is.
-Sure, you won't get syntax highlighting, or code completion, or jump-to-defintion, or sugar or spice or anything nice.
+When a document is represented as text, you can edit it even if your editor has no idea what kind of document it is.
+Sure, you won't get syntax highlighting, or code completion, or jump-to-defintion, or any of those other nice features.
 But at least you can _open_ the thing, and carefully make a few changes.

+Furthermore, you know exactly what the editing interface is going to be like.
+You're going to have a cursor at a line and a column, and you're going to be able to insert or delete any character where your cursor is.
+This is the same kind of interface as a word editor; it is comfortable and familiar.

+### Disadvantages of Text

 There's a downside, though.
 Since your editor represents documents as text, when you _do_ have features like syntax highlighting or code